This article covers legal principles, processes, and human rights concerns in extradition and asylum practices globally.

 In this case[3] wherein the accused was extradited on the charge of murder, but he was tried and convicted in the USA, on a minor charge of causing cruel and unusual punishment on a member of the crew.

-He made an appeal before the Supreme Court of the United States which quashed the conviction and ordered the release of the prisoner on the ground that unless otherwise provided for by the treaty, the prisoner could not be charged with the offense for which he was extradited unless he was given a reasonable time to return to the country which surrendered him.
+He made an appeal before the Supreme Court of the United States which quashed the conviction and ordered the release of the prisoner on the ground that unless otherwise provided for by the treaty, the prisoner could not be charged with the offence for which he was extradited unless he was given a reasonable time to return to the country which surrendered him.

 4. Dalai Lama’s Asylum